DOI-USGS/ISIS3/Public-Release-Process.md

 * Until the build process is updated to pull from github tarballs, update the recipe/meta.yaml at this stage as well:
     * build number: should be set to 0
     * The version should be the version of ISIS you are building.
 Refer [here](https://semver.org/) for information on semantic versioning.
-    * If you are building a Release Candidate, please include "_RC".
-For example, for the ISIS3.6.1 release candidate, it would be: "3.6.1_RC".
-Our semantic versioning would call for a hyphen (ISIS3.6.1-RC), but the conda build system requires an underscore.
+    * If you are building a Release Candidate, please include "_RCx".
+For example, for the first ISIS3.6.1 release candidate, it would be: "3.6.1_RC1".
+Our semantic versioning would call for a hyphen (ISIS3.6.1-RC1), but the conda build system requires an underscore.
     * If you are creating a custom build, please include a unique tag.
 For example, for a custom ISIS3.6.1 CaSSIS build, it would be: "3.6.1_cassis".
   * The build number should be incremented for each build produced at the same version of source code, and should always begin at 0 for each version.
   * ****Please note that this step is important as this is how the file to be uploaded to Anaconda Cloud is named by conda build.
 If a file with the same name already exists on USGS-Astrogeology channel in Anaconda Cloud, it will be overwritten with the new upload.****